TheClams/yarig/doc/syntax.md

 Its declaration is indented by one level compare to the register declaration and follow the syntax:
 `- <field_name> [= <reset_value>]  <msb>:<lsb> [ro|rw|rclr|w1clr|w0clr|w1set|pulse|pulsecomb] ["Field short description"]`

+The `reset_value` supports multiple format:
+  - decimal value: if it starts by + or -, the field will be automatically flagged as `signed`
+  - hexadecimal value using C or SystemVerilog notation (`0xABCD` or `11'h4CD`)
+  - parameter value using `$<PARAM_NAME>`
+  - enum value if the field has an enum property defined
+  - floating value if the field has a number of fractional bit defined (e.g. for a field with 3 fractional bit a reset value of `4.125` will be translated as a reset value of 33).

 The field position can also use the systemVerilog range syntax `<lsb>+:<width>` instead of `<msb>:<lsb>` or even just `<width>` in which case the field is position on the next available bit (starting from 0).
 The `lsb`, `msb` and `width` must be integer or a parameter (but not an arithmetic expression).